jolatechno/torchConvNd/README.md

 ```python
 calcPadding(kernel, stride)
 ```
+### calcShape

+Calculate the output shape of a convolution, see [torch.nn.Conv1d](https://pytorch.org/docs/stable/nn.html#torch.nn.Conv1d).

+### calcStridePad

-Calculate padding size such that the input shape is the same as the output shape (assuming that the dilation is equal to stride).
-See [torch.nn.Conv1d](https://pytorch.org/docs/stable/nn.html#torch.nn.Conv1d).
+Calculate stride and padding size such that the output shape of a convolution matches `output_shape`.

 ### pad
 ```python